The Strong Foundation Approach: Early Engagement With an Expert Leads to Increased Success

-Construction Managers Are Critical in the Beginning Phases of CAPEX Projects
+The Critical Beginning Phases of CAPEX Projects

 Most CAPEX projects involve multiple moving parts.
 However, most facilities don’t realize they need to develop a plan for effective space sharing of so many stakeholders and resources.
 Throughout the project, your chosen construction manager will conduct a daily coordination meeting with all contractors and key personnel to ensure that essential players aren’t encroaching on others (and each other) and have whatever is needed for success.

 Coordination of all the Players

 Food and beverage CAPEX initiatives typically involve large amounts of contractors consistently throughout the build, requiring a highly detailed schedule of when specific contractors should be on-premise on any given day.
 A skilled CM will have the experience and insight needed to stagger arrival times to keep the project running smoothly and on plan.

 Most importantly, working with a construction manager early in the planning process enables the CM to develop a 24-hour build schedule if necessary.
 Adopting an around-the-clock construction plan allows for three full standard days of work every 24 hours, accelerating deadlines to expedite final project completion.

 Contact Perry Construction Management Today